 How to calculate a percentage in Python

 Learn how to calculate percentages in Python.
-This guide covers various methods, tips, real-world examples, and common error debugging.
+This guide covers various methods, real-world examples, common errors, and debugging tips.

 How to calculate a percentage in Python